carlosgalvezp/FCND-P3-Controls-Cpp/WRITEUP.md

 ```

 #### 7. Implement calculating the motor commands given commanded thrust and moments in C++.

+We infer the motor commands following the same procedure as described in the lectures:

+1. Determine the physical equations that govern the motion of the quadcopter: 1 equation for thrust, and 3 equations for torque.
+2. Write them in an `Ax = b` form and solve for x.

+Note however that this exercise was different from the lectures in the following ways:

+- Motors 3 and 4 are swapped.
+- The motors spin in opposite direction than shown in the lecture.
+- The constants `k_m` and `k_f` are not given.
+Instead, the ration between them, `kappa`, is given.
+- The distance `L` is the distance from the center of the quad to one of the rotors.

+With these considerations, we solve the linear equation symbolically using Matlab and write the operations directly in C++ to improve computational performance.
+For example we expand all the operations instead of performing matrix multiplication.

+The full source code is shown below:

 ```cpp
 VehicleCommand QuadControl::GenerateMotorCommands(float collThrustCmd, V3F momentCmd)